 - Reflection Paper*

 - Draft Conference Abstract

 * If a student is using this field placement to complete a practicum or graduation requirement for their own institution, the student should contact Michelle Carvalho (Email Michelle Carvalho) at the R-IV PHTC to inquire if those deliverables can be used to meet the Student Scholar commitments.
 In addition to the requirements of this program, student scholars will be expected to abide by all the policies and procedures of the institution where they are enrolled.

 Summer 2017 Field Placement Opportunities

 The following agencies will host Summer 2017 Pathways to Practice Scholars.
 Students from accredited programs of public health within the 8 R-IV states may apply.
 Please follow detailed application requirements for each posting.
 Candidates applying to multiple positions must send separate emails with all application materials and position title in the subject line to firstname.lastname@example.org.
 Applications are reviewed and considered in the order they are received.
-The deadline to submit applications is February 28, 2017.
+Unless noted, applications will be accepted until positions are filled.